OpenParliamentTV/OpenParliamentTV-Tools/optv/parliaments/DE/README.md

 Some modules have external dependencies (for RSS parsing, sentence splitting...).
-The command `python3 -m pip install -r parsers/requirements.txt` will install the necessary requirements.
+The command `python3 -m pip install -r requirements.txt` will install the necessary requirements.

 # Scraping data